Sexuality in China

 Sexuality in China has undergone dramatic changes throughout time.
 These changes can be categorized as "sexual revolution".
-Chinese sexual attitudes, behaviors, ideology, and relations have especially gone through dramatic shifts in the past four decades due to reform and opening up of the country.
+Chinese sexual attitudes, behaviors, ideology, and relations have especially gone through dramatic shifts in the past four decades due to the reform and opening up of the country.
 Many of these changes have found expression in the public forum through a variety of behaviors and ideas.
 These include, but are not limited to the following cultural shifts: a separation of sex and marriage, such as pre- and extramarital sex; a separation of sex from love and child-bearing such as internet sex and one-night stands; an increase in observable sexual diversity such as homo- and bisexual behavior and fetishism; an increase in socially acceptable displays and behaviors of female sexual desire; a boom in the sex industry; and a more open discussion of sex topics, including sex studies at colleges, media reports, formal publications, online information, extensive public health education, and public displays of affection.

 As can be seen by these developments, China no longer exerts strict control over personal sexual behavior.
 Sex is increasingly considered something personal and can now be differentiated from a traditional system that featured legalized marital sex and legal controls over childbirth.
 The reduction in controls on sexual behavior has initiated a freer atmosphere for sexual expression.
-More and more people now regard sexual rights as basic human rights, so that everyone has the right and freedom to pursue his or her own sexual bliss.
+More and more people now regard sexual rights as basic human rights, so that everyone has the right and freedom to pursue their own sexual bliss.

 Change in the field of sexuality reveals not only a change of sexual attitudes and behaviors but also a series of related social changes via the process of social transformation.
 From the sociological perspective, there have been several main factors that have created the current turning point in the contemporary Chinese social context.